pqina/tick-view-boom/README.md

 ## Installation

-1. Download the appropriate files for your project.
+1. [Download the package](https://github.com/pqina/tick-view-boom/archive/master.zip) and select the appropriate files for your project.

-2. Embed scripts and styles on page.
+2. Embed scripts and styles on your web page.

 ```html
 <!-- load tick core styles before loading boom styles -->